crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 2. Upload the [zipped "Weddings Indian Languages" dataset](https://drive.google.com/file/d/1ElHME-VAHg2NUJKQuD5uaQQ-fCgMrWBi/view?usp=sharing) to Colab and run `!unzip "weddings-indian-languages.zip"` in a new cell.
 The dataset is composed of around 200-1000 images per language, for 7 languages spoken in India (Bengali, Gujarati, Hindi, Malayalam, Marathi, Punjabi, Tamil, and Telugu), taken from MMID.

-3. Create a DataFrame from a list of dictionaries, where each dictionary contains the results of the classifier on an image, and looks like this.
+3. Create a Pandas DataFrame from a list of dictionaries, where each dictionary contains the results of the classifier on an image, and looks like this.

 ```
 {"path": "weddings-indian-languages/hindi/6250/07.jpg",